Guest Post by Susan Case

-There is a growing body of evidence which indicates that direct experiences with nature are essential for a child’s physical and emotional health.
-Studies have also shown that exposure to nature can increase a child’s resistance to stress, anxiety, and depression as well as build up their immune system.
+There is a growing body of evidence that indicates that direct experiences with nature are essential for a child’s physical and emotional health.
+Studies have also shown that exposure to nature, such as creating nature gifts, can increase a child’s resistance to stress, anxiety, and depression as well as build up their immune system.
 Ask your child if they would like to go on a nature scavenger hunt or go bird watching.
 Their answer may surprise you.

 Become as a child yourself as you rediscover the wonder and mysteries of flowers, ants, worms, birds, or critters in a pond.
 Take a free walk around the neighborhood meeting friends, relaxing, and building muscles as your child leads you on an adventure of learning and awe.
 Bring a sack or basket to collect some of the treasures that you discover.

-Little Munchkin and Buddy took a nature walk with mom, gathering some of nature’s beauty.
+Little Munchkin and Buddy took a nature walk with mom, gathering some of nature”™s beauty.

 When they returned home with their sack of treasures, they helped mom make a Salt Dough mixture so they could make a keepsake.